 Section 6.
 The officers of the Commission shall give bond if required by the Commission, at Commission expense, with corporate sureties satisfactory to the Commission, for the faithful performance of their duties and for the restoration to the Commission, in case of death, resignation, retirement or removal from office, of all books, papers, vouchers, money and property of whatever kind in their possession or under their control belonging to the Commission.

 Section 7.
 The Commission may appoint such other officers as it deems necessary.
 All such officers shall be appointed from the membership of the Commission.

 Section 1.
-Regular meetings of the Commission shall be held monthly on the third Wednesday of each month at 6:00 p.m. at a location designated by the Commission.
+Regular meetings of the Commission shall be held quarterly on the third Wednesday of March, June, September and December at 6:00 p.m. at alocation designated by the Commission.

 Section 3.
 Special meetings of the Commission may be called by the Chair, Executive Committee, or any three directors.
 The purpose of any special meeting shall be stated in the notice of the meeting, and business transacted at any special meeting shall be confined to the purposes stated in such notice.

 Section 4.
 Written notice of regular meetings shall be mailed at least ten days prior to each meeting and written notice of special meetings shall be mailed at least three days prior to each such meeting.

 Section 5.
 Notices of all meetings shall specify the time and place of such meetings.
 The time and place of all meetings called by the Chair shall be determined by the Chair.
 The time and place of special meetings called by others shall be determined by the persons calling the meetings.